Echo Park (1986 film)

 Echo Park is a 1986 American comedy-drama film set in the Echo Park neighborhood of Los Angeles, California.
 The plot follows several aspiring actors, musicians and models.
 The cast includes Tom Hulce, Susan Dey, Cheech Marin and Michael Bowen.
 Cassandra Peterson, better known as Elvira, has a brief cameo as a secretary.
 Echo Park was the final film of veteran actor Timothy Carey.

 Plot

 May, a single mom, wants to become an actress.
 Her next-door neighbor August, a bodybuilder, wants to become a worthy successor to his hero, Arnold Schwarzenegger.
 They live in a district of Los Angeles known as Echo Park, not far from Dodger Stadium, and dream of a better life.

-Jonathan, a pizza delivery boy, arrives at May's door and is immediately smitten with her.
+Jonathan, a pizza delivery boy, arrives at May's door and is immediately smitten with her, and quickly rents the spare room in her apartment.
 As he entertains her young son, Henry, she goes out to pursue an acting opportunity that has come along, only to discover that it involves disrobing in private residences, delivering "strip-o-grams."
 May gives the strip-o-grams a try and August tries to meet his idol at a reception at the Austrian embassy, while Jonathan worries that the two are more than mere neighbors.